-- 1. Lead-Acid Battery Collection Area
+- 1. Lead-Acid Battery Collection Area (HHW Drop-off Facility)

-- 2. Household Hazardous Waste Collection Site
+- 2. Household Hazardous Waste Collection Site (HHW Drop-off Facility)

 - 3. White Goods/Scrap Metal Storage Area

-- 4. Yard Waste Processing Area
+- 4. Yard Waste Facility

 - 5. Tire Storage Area

 - 6. Freon Containing Staging Area

 - 7. E-Scrap

 Special wastes such as white goods, tires, and yard wastes, require special handling and management.
-The locations for the Waste Tire Facility, White Goods/Scrap Metals Facility, Household Hazardous Waste Drop-off Facility and Yard Waste Facility are shown on Sheet C-2 of the Fill Sequence Plan.
+The locations for the Waste Tire Facility, White Goods/Scrap Metals Facility, Household Hazardous Waste Drop-off Facility and Yard Waste Facility are shown on Drawing 2 of the Fill Sequence Plan.
 The County temporarily stores white goods and whole tires prior to processing.
 The white goods are stored in an upright position until such time as the contracted commercial recyclers remove them.
-Waste tires are stored in the permitted waste tire site prior to removal by the recycler.
+Waste tires are stored in the permitted waste tire site prior to removal by the contractor.
 Tires mixed in loads are removed from the active face.
-Yard wastes are processed on site by a contracted vendor and removed from the site for re-use in land applications or waste-to-energy plants as fuel.
+Yard wastes that are processed on site by a contracted vendor are typically removed from the site for re-use in land applications, but may also be used to assist with working face access during wet weather.
+Yard waste may also be directly disposed in the landfill without processing.
 Waste types not accepted for landfilling include all hazardous wastes, all infectious wastes, pesticides and unexpended pesticide containers, free liquids, flammable and volatile wastes, and radioactive wastes.